Disable ‘High Volume Can Cause Hearing Loss’ Warning

 1. Hold the Windows Key and Press R.

-1. The first step is trying to roll back your audio drivers.
-To do this, open Device Manager by holding down the Windows and X keys on your keyboard, and choosing Device Manager from the list of options that you’re presented with.
+1. The first step is to roll back your audio drivers.
+Open Device Manager by pressing the Windows and X keys on your keyboard, then select Device Manager from the options list.

-4. If no older driver is available to roll back to, try the next method.
+4. If no previous driver is available for rollback, proceed with the next method.

 Method 3: Permanently Remove Realtek Audio Drivers

-Then, go to Device Manager, select Sound, Video and Game Controllers, and look for an entry for Realtek High Definition Audio.
-Right click and choose Uninstall.
+Then, navigate to the Device Manager, choose Sound, Video and Game Controllers, and find the entry for Realtek High Definition Audio.
+Right-click and select Uninstall.

 ABOUT THE AUTHOR